 - Huan Huay Kaew – 31/2 M.2.
 T.Suthep, Huay Kaew Rd.
 A nicer sit-down restaurant near Doi Suthep temple that serves delicious Northern Thai food in a natural environment.

-The nightlife in Chiang Mai is not quite as diverse and crazy as Bangkok, but there are a ton of small bars, hang out chill spots, live music venues, night clubs, and go-go bars.
+The nightlife scene in Chiang Mai is not quite as diverse and crazy as Bangkok, but there are many small bars, chill spots, live music venues, nightclubs, and go-go bars.

 Overall, Chiang Mai is a pleasant town to indulge in relaxed nightlife activities, meet other travelers, and enjoy a quiet drink.

 - The Red Lion – 123 Loi Kroh Rd., Night Bazaar, T. Changklan, A.Muang, Chiang Mai 50100, Thailand.
 A famous English-style pub in the center of Chiang Mai.

 - Discovery Night Club – Huay Kaew Road.
 One of the most happening nightclubs in Chiang Mai usually plays Thai-style rock and pop.
 Popular almost every night of the week.

 - Monkey Club – Monkey club.
 7 Nimmarnhenin 9 Rd.
 Suthep.
 Muang.
 Chiang Mai 50200.
 A lively nightclub in Chiang Mai.

 - Roots Rock Reggae – A venue for reggae music and a crowd of happy foreigners and Thais.